Identification of Treatment Effects under Limited Exogenous Variation

-The nonsingularity condition on $E[p(X)p(X)^{\prime }\mid V]$ allows for the support of $X$ conditional on $V$ to be discrete.
-Under this condition, the heterogenous coefficients form of model (\ref{eq:g(x,e)}) and identification of $q_{0}(V)$ together imply uniqueness of the CRF on a set of $(X,V)$ having probability one.
-Therefore the integral in the definition (\ref {eq:mu(X)}) of the ASF is well-defined because integration then occurs over a range of $v$ values conditional on $X$ where the CRF is identified.
-Stronger sufficient conditions for identification are full support (Imbens and Newey, 2009), that the support of $V$ conditional on $X$ equals the marginal support of $V$, and measurable separability (Florens, Heckman, Meghir, and Vytlacil, 2008), that any function of $X$ equal to a function of $V$ with probability one must be equal to a constant with probability one.
+For CRF models with known $p(X)$, nonsingularity of $E[p(X)p(X)^{\prime}|V]$ allows for the conditional support of $X$ given $V$ to be a strict subset of the marginal support of $X$ with positive probability, for instance when the conditional support of $X$ given $V$ is discrete whereas both $X$ and $V$ are continuous.
+Under conditional nonsingularity, $p(X)$ known and identification of $q_{0}(V)$ together imply uniqueness of the CRF $p(X)'q_0(V)$ on a set of $(X,V)$ having probability one.
+Therefore the integral in characterization (\ref{eq:integrated_CRF}) of the ASF is well-defined for $E[Y|X,V]=p(X)'q_0(V)$ because integration then occurs over a range of $v$ values conditional on $X$ where the CRF is identified.
+Stronger sufficient conditions for identification are full support (\citet{Imbens Newey 2009}) and measurable separability (\citet{Flo Heck Meg Vytl 2008}), that any function of $X$ equal to a function of $V$ with probability one must be equal to a constant with probability one.
 Both conditions require $X$ to have continuous support conditional on $V$.
-The formulation of an identification condition in terms of the conditional second moment matrix of $p(X)$ thus represents a substantial weakening of the conditions previously available in the literature.